paralus/website/docs/Installation/index.md

 Congratulations, you have successfully installated Paralus.

-We also recommend enabling SSL for Paralus.
+We also recommend enabling SSL for Paralus on a production environment.
 Read our [SSL documentation](../ssl-setup/) for more.

 It's now time to learn more about [Paralus features](../usage/)!